 The Minor concept

 A minor gives you the opportunity of having a second specialization in your degree.
 The minor is a bundle of three to four electives that can be chosen separately but if chosen together rewards a minor.

-The transportation and maritime logistics sector broadly conceived is faced with new challenges such as the internationalization of the maritime supply chain; intensifying competition; a growing role of science in innovation; diverse stakeholder demands; and the necessity of complying with, or even going beyond, the mulitfaceted and increasingly international regulation of shipping concerning such issues as safety, security, quality, climate change and environmental impact.
+The transportation and maritime logistics sector is faced with new challenges, such as the internationalization of the maritime supply chain; intensifying competition, not the least through digitalization; a growing role of science in innovation; diverse stakeholder demands; and the necessity of complying with, or even going beyond, the multi-faceted and increasingly international regulation of shipping concerning issues such as safety, security, quality, and climate change and environmental impact.
 This development is reflected in, among other things:

-- Growth in the size and complexity of maritime companies.
+- Growth in the size and complexity of maritime companies and supply chains.

 - The establishment of new corporate functions (e.g. corporate communication/CSR, investor relations, and strategic R&D departments responsible for conducting market, competitor and technology analyses).

-- The gradual professionalization of the sector as evidenced by more graduates finding their way into management positions in thelarger companies.
+- The gradual professionalization of the sector as evidenced by more graduates finding their way into management positions in larger companies.

 The below table lists the structure and the ECTS credits of the individual courses.
 The course descriptions are available in the online course catalogue.
 Direct links are inserted in the below table.

 |Global Transportation and Maritime Logistics||7.5|